camilopaez/biddata-labs/laboratorio4.md

 ### Spark

-## attached in the repository and s3 bucket notebook
+## attached in the repository and s3 bucket notebook and results